coldenate/citationista/README.md

 The connector provides several command palette actions.
 Each command can be typed directly in RemNote or triggered via its quick code.

+The **Zotero** commands first send any detected source URLs to your Zotero library.
+Once the items are saved there, the connector retrieves the formatted citation or bibliography from Zotero.
+By contrast, the **Wikipedia** commands bypass your library entirely.
+They request the citation data directly from Wikipedia and do not store the reference in Zotero.
+Use the Zotero versions when you want the source archived in your library, and the Wikipedia versions for a quick lookup without saving anything. **You can configure which commands are available in the plugin settings.**

 -   **Copy Citation via Zotero** (`citez`) – copy formatted citations for the focused Rem's sources.
     <!-- ![Citation via Zotero](.github/assets/citez.gif) -->
 -   **Copy Bibliography via Zotero** (`bibz`) – copy bibliography entries for the focused Rem's sources.